HangZ-6/hangz-6.github.io/_pages/about.md

 EI-TR: A Versatile Exponential Integrator Framework for Transient Analysis of Generic Nonlinear Circuit

 **Hang Zhou**, Zhenjie Lu, Quan Chen
-- Aimed to accelerate nonlinear circuit simulation by simplifying the computation in Newton-Raphson iterations.
+- Aime to accelerate nonlinear circuit simulation by simplifying the computation in Newton-Raphson iterations.
-- Proposed a novel moment-matching strategy, achieving up to 23x speedup while improving numerical statbility, compared to traditional BDF method.
+- Propose a novel moment-matching strategy, achieving up to 23x speedup while improving numerical statbility, compared to traditional BDF method.
 - Suitable for generic circuit simulation and straightforward for integration to commercial production code.
 </div>
 </div>